abhinav0000/Email-Assistant-AI/README.md

 # 📧 Email Reply Assistant 🤖

 An AI-powered assistant that helps generate context-aware email replies with customizable tone options.
-Built with a **React + Vite** frontend, **Spring Boot** backend, and a **browser extension** for seamless usage across email platforms.
+Built with a **React + Vite** frontend, **Spring Boot** backend, and a **browser extension** for seamless usage across Gmail.com.

 ---